No. 41: Glenn Davis

 Spencer Havner, UCLA football linebacker (2002 to 2005):

-A semifinalist for the Bednarik Award (nation’s top defender), the Rotary Lombardi Award (nation’s top lineman) and the Butkus Award as well as quarterfinalist for the Lott Trophy (nation’s top defender) was the winner of UCLA’s Red Sanders Award for Most Valuable Player in 2005.
+Best known: The four-year starter was a semifinalist for the Bednarik Award (nation’s top defender), the Lombardi Award (nation’s top lineman) and the Butkus Award (nation’s top linebacker) when he was also named UCLA’s Most Valuable Player in 2005.
 He led the Bruins with 99 tackles, 15 for a loss and three interceptions.
-The four-year starter was eventually converted into an NFL tight end with Green Bay.

 Elden Campbell, Los Angeles Lakers center (1990-91 to 1998-99):